corysollberger/NDFSA-Simulator/README.txt

 3b) The set of all strings that contain "bac" as a substring 3c) The set of all strings that contain "ccc" as a substring

-4) A DFA defined with the following table, -> Indicating start state, * Indicating final states
+4) A DFSA defined with the following table, -> Indicating start state, * Indicating final states
  ______________________
 |______|___|__0__|__1__|
 |__->*_|_A_|__B__|__C__|
 |____*_|_B_|__C__|__A__|
 |______|_C_|__C__|__C__|

-5) A DFA defined with the following table, -> Indicating start state, * Indicating final states
+5) A NDFSA defined with the following table, -> Indicating start state, * Indicating final states
  ______________________
 |______|___|__0__|__1__|
 |__->__|_A_|{B,D}|_{B}_|